 An open-plan kitchen featured prominently in our design.
 The custom 10-foot island, which has a three-inch honed-quartz countertop, is the centerpiece.
 We used matte gunmetal gray custom cabinets for the lower storage and natural wood for the upper cabinets and parts of the island.
-Inside the cupboards, we designed hidden cutlery and storage drawers, as well as vertical drawers, for a clever European functionality.
+Inside the cupboards, we designed hidden cutlery and storage drawers, as well as vertical drawers, for clever European functionality.
 The kitchen has a feeling of openness and relaxation, and we love the flowing wood element on the pitched ceiling.
 For the floors, we went with hardwood in an oil finish and extended that choice throughout the home.

-We were so happy with the custom cabinetry in the kitchen and baths that we utilized it all around our home, creating hidden storage in the family room and a vanity in the master bedroom.
+We were so happy with the custom cabinetry in the kitchen and baths that we utilized it all around our home, creating hidden storage in the family room and a vanity in the bedroom.
 We also installed custom rolling blinds on every window.

 Thank you for sharing your home’s amazing transformation, Kirsty and David!

 When you’re ready to get started on your home remodel, work with Sweeten to renovate with the best general contractors.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.